-Subawards should conform to the terms of the prime award from which they flow; in other words, for-profit prime recipients are not required to flow down the Buy America Requirement to subrecipients, even if those subrecipients are non-Federal entities as defined above.
-Conversely, prime recipients which are non-Federal entities must flow the Buy America Requirement down to all subrecipients, even if those subrecipients are for-profit entities.
+Subawards should conform to the terms of the prime award from which they flow; in other words, for-profit prime recipients are not required to flow down Buy America requirements to subrecipients, even if those subrecipients are non-Federal entities otherwise subject to BABA requirements.
+Conversely, prime recipients subject to BABA requirements must flow the Buy America requirements down to all subrecipients, even if those subrecipients are for-profit entities otherwise not subject to BABA requirement.

-The DOE financial assistance agreement will require each recipient to: (1) fulfill the commitments made in its application regarding the procurement of U.S.-produced products and (2) fulfill the commitments made in its application regarding the procurement of other key component metals and domestically manufactured products that are deemed available in sufficient and reasonably available quantities or of a satisfactory quality at the time of award negotiation.
+The DOE financial assistance agreement will require each recipient: (1) to fulfill the commitments made in its application regarding the procurement of U.S.-produced products, and (2) to fulfill the commitments made in its application regarding the procurement of other key component metals and domestically manufactured products that are deemed available in sufficient and reasonably available quantities or of a satisfactory quality at the time of award negotiation.
 Applicants may seek waivers of these requirements in very limited circumstances and for good cause shown.
 Further details on requesting a waiver can be found in Appendix D and the terms and conditions of an award.